Key Takeaways

 Company Size: 750+ IT professionals | Founded: 1989 (healthcare IT since 2005)

-Core Services: ScienceSoft provides full lifecycle healthcare IT solutions with a particular strength in FDA-cleared medical device software.
-When you need not just an app but supporting infrastructure, regulatory submission support, and long-term maintenance, their breadth of capability becomes relevant.
+Core Services: ScienceSoft provides full lifecycle healthcare IT solutions with particular strength in FDA-cleared medical device software.
+When you need not just an app but supporting infrastructure, regulatory submission support, and long-term maintenance, their breadth becomes relevant.

-Wearable Integration Expertise: Comprehensive technical stack covering Apple HealthKit, Google Fit/Health Connect, BLE connectivity, and custom motion capture algorithms.
-But what distinguishes them is implementation of FHIR, HL7, and DICOM standards for clinical data interoperability.
-They architect cloud infrastructures specifically optimized for continuous wearable data streams, the kind of setup that handles millions of data points per day without falling over.
+Comprehensive technical stack covering Apple HealthKit, Google Fit/Health Connect, BLE connectivity, and custom motion capture algorithms.
+Implementation of FHIR, HL7, and DICOM standards for clinical data interoperability.
+Cloud infrastructures optimized for continuous wearable data streams handling millions of data points daily.

 Notable HealthTech Projects: